 11. Manufacture your game

 Now that you have the funds, it’s time to make your game!
 Hopefully by this time you’ll already have sent designs to your factory and they’ll be ready to start production.
 Make sure you communicate a LOT with your factory to make sure everything is how you envision for your game.
 Ask them to send you digital and physical samples as often as possible so that you can make sure everything is being made correctly.
+This article has some more specifics about working with your manufacturer and getting the games from them to you.

 12. Send the games from your factory to your fulfillment center